salsita/gitflow/README.rst

 This project is still under development.
 Feedback and suggestions are very welcome and I encourage you to use the `Issues list
-<http://github.com/htgoebel/gitflow/issues>`_ on Github to provide that
+<http://github.com/salsita/gitflow/issues>`_ on Github to provide that
 feedback.

 Feel free to fork this repo and to commit your additions.
 For a list of all contributors, please see the :file:`AUTHORS.txt`.

-Salsita itself is using `Gerrit <https://dev.salsitasoft.com/gerrit/#/q/status:open+project:gitflow,n,z>`_ for code review.
+Salsita is using `Gerrit <https://dev.salsitasoft.com/gerrit/#/q/status:open+project:gitflow,n,z>`_ for code review.

-You will need :module:`unittest2` to run the tests.
+You will need :module:`unittest2` to run the tests (which are completely broken as of now, so nevermind).

 On the cutting edge
 ===================